gllmAR/gllmar.github.com/assets/slides/lutherie/lutherie.md

 * [Maurice Martenot] 1898-1980
 	* invented the *ondes Martenot*
 * [Robert Moog] May 1934-2005
-	* knowned for his work on the analogue synthesizer
+	* known for his work on the analogue synthesizer
 ![pioneers](pionneers.jpg)

 </section>